jonasthewolf/gsn2x/README.md

 ## List of evidences

-With the `-e` option you can create an additional file that lists all the evidences in the input file.
+An additional file that lists all the evidences in the input file is output by default in `evidences.md`.

-See [examples/example.gsn.test.md] for an example.
+See [examples/evidences.md] for an example.

-The `-n` option also be used in combination with `-e`.

 The format can be used in Markdown and reStructuredText files.

+If the list of evidences should not be output, use the `-E` option.

 ## Standard support